Skip to main content

 Even small businesses should perform occasional audits of business functions that include cash management, refunds, payables, inventory and other financials.
 An accounting firm can easily assist with these functions.
 The ACFE has a Fraud Prevention Check-Up that businesses can use to identify fraud risks and develop controls.

-6. Enlist Employees in the Fight Against Fraud
+6. Enlist Key Employees in the Fight Against Fraud

-Staff who are in the most likely areas for fraud (cash management and payments) can help, so share with them the potential indications of fraud, and give them a method to report things they think are improper, whether those are actions by a coworker, customer or vendor.
-If the business suffers, they could lose their job, so it’s in their best interest to help prevent fraud.
+Your staff who oversee or are working in the most likely areas for fraud (cash management and payments) can help.
+Train them on the potential indications of fraud, and give them a method to report things they think are improper or out of the normal, whether those are actions by a coworker, customer or vendor.
+If the business suffers, they could lose their job, so it’s in their best interest to help prevent fraud or theft.

 7. Protect Credit Card Data